Good Day Out in the Press & TV!

 “People feel they can express themselves a bit,” says Julia Blazer whose company arranges the activity.”
 Pigs, obviously, are very similar to humans.
 A lot of people relate to them.”

 Blazer, 55, left London with her husband almost 19 years ago for rural life in Brecon.
 After her high-end design business failed during the last recession, she started Good Day Out, offering experiences with animals in the local area, with a proportion of fees going to charity.
+The idea for the walks came about after she noticed a small group of kunekune pigs, a New Zealand breed – living nearby.

 “They used to jump over their electric fence and go walking,” she says.
 It transpired that the pigs’ owner, Helena Barnard, and her husband used to visit a relative who lived a quarter of a mile away and the animals were in the habit of joining them.
 “One day she said to me, ‘Will people pay to walk the pigs?’
 Her husband said, ‘If they do, I’ll eat my hat.'”

-Blazer had not envisaged the pig trails, which cost £35 for two hours, as a mental health therapy “but people just turn up and you can see it helping them.”
+He was wrong.
+The first group of pigs are ling gone but the “middle-aged girls” Babz, Holly, Hazel & Willow, all five, now entertain tourists between April and October.
+As well as walks, there are more sedate “piggy spa days” where visitors can get muddy with the animals and brush them.
+Blazer had not envisaged the pig trails, which cost ÂŁ35 for two hours, as a mental health therapy “but people just turn up and you can see it helping them.”
 “We have a fair amount of people with PTSD, or who have autism.
 You can see people really relaxing and being comfortable.”
 She said that most visitors reported “being incredibly happy” after spending time with the pigs.

 Can a country walk with two therapy pigs really banish the blues?